top of page

 The end of the Burning Season in Chiang Mai can also coincide with the Songkran Water Festival, which is held on April 13th (the Thai New Year).
 This incredible festival involves people standing outside their houses with large tubs of cold water and hoses, waiting to douse literally anyone who walks past.
 It is totally friendly and huge fun, with parades also going through the streets, and locals even providing water filling stations for the public to use.
 Literally nowhere in the city is safe!

-What can you do to protect yourself from the smoke?
+What can you do to Protect Yourself from the Smoke?

-⪢ Avoid the city: Perhaps not ideal if you are a local or are staying in Chiang Mai already, but highly advisable if you are planning to visit during smoky season.
+Perhaps not ideal if you are a local or are staying in Chiang Mai already, but highly advisable if you are planning to visit during smoky season.
 There are lots of great surrounding areas, such as Doi Saket, which still encounter the smoke but at a lower rate due to less vehicles and more open spaces.

-⪢ Wear a mask: N95 masks are widely available and the most effective way to protect from the smoke if you are outside.
+N95 masks are widely available and the most effective way to protect from the smoke if you are outside.
 They filter out 95% of harmful particles (hence the name) and can be found in most stores or online.

-⪢ Use an air filter / purifier: This is a solid option for the home, as they actively filter the air around the home and can be invaluable if you are typically affected by poor air quality.
+This is a solid option for the home, as they actively filter the air around the home and can be invaluable if you are typically affected by poor air quality.
 They are relatively affordable in Thailand and can be found at most appliance stores and online too.

-⪢ Stay indoors: The best way to avoid the smoke of Burning Season in Chiang Mai is simply to stay at home if you can.
+The best way to avoid the smoke of Burning Season in Chiang Mai is simply to stay at home if you can.
 This is not a great option if you are keen to get out and explore, but in all honesty it is so hazy and smog-covered that you can not really see much which takes away from the experience.

 If you need to go out, early morning or late evening is the best time.
 It is super hot and muggy anyway, so staying indoors with a good purifier and air-con is not exactly the worst solution!
 Plan for indoor activities, and try to keep doors and windows closed too.

-⪢ Travel by car / taxi: One of the best (and most popular) ways to get around in Thailand is typically by motorcycle, a tuk-tuk or a songthaew.
+One of the best (and most popular) ways to get around in Thailand is typically by motorcycle, a tuk-tuk or a songthaew.
 These are all open-air vehicles however, so should you need to go out during this time using a car or taking a cab is the safest bet.

 We have to admit, we knew nothing about smoky season before we came to Thailand.
 We arrived on December 25th and up until the end of January it was barely noticeable.
 We are staying in Doi Saket, which is just outside of Chiang Mai, 20-30 minutes east of the main city centre.
 It is far more rural here, so the air is slightly better, yet we are still barely able to see the surrounding mountains because of the haze.